reactivego/rx/README.md

 ## Observables
 The main focus of `rx` is on [Observables](http://reactivex.io/documentation/observable.html).
-In accordance with Dijkstra's observation that we are relatively bad at grasping dynamic processes evolving in time, Observables indeed shorten the conceptual gap between the static program and the dynamic process.
-Observables have dynamic behavior folded into their core as they are defined as values changing over time.
-Observables are combined using (lots of different) operators that compose well together.
-At the program level you are no longer dealing explicitly with dynamic processes, that is all defined and implied by the operators that were used to construct the program.
+In accordance with Dijkstra's observation that we are relatively bad at grasping dynamic processes evolving in time, Observables indeed narrow the conceptual gap between the static program and the dynamic process.
+Observables have a dynamic process at their core as they are defined as values changing over time.
+They are combined into static relations using many different Operators.
+This makes, that at the program level (spread out in text space) you are no longer dealing explicitly with dynamic processes.

 An Observable: